 A few blocks away, Munich's remarkable new synagogue is off-limits to the public, but it's worth a look for its powerful exterior — its lower stones are travertine, like Jerusalem's famous Wailing Wall.
 Because Germany accepted religious exiles from the former Soviet Union, today's Jewish population in Munich has finally reached pre-Nazi levels — 10,000.

 Wherever you walk, you'll see the twin onion domes of the Frauenkirche, the city's iconic church.
 Some say Crusaders, inspired by the Dome of the Rock in Jerusalem, brought home the idea.
-Others say these domes are the inspiration for the characteristic domed church spires marking villages throughout Bavaria.
-Although much of the church was destroyed during World War II, the towers survived, and the rest has been gloriously restored.
-Inside, look for a plaque over the last pew on the left that recalls the life story of Joseph Ratzinger.
+And these domes are thought to be the inspiration for the characteristic domed church spires marking villages throughout Bavaria.
+Although much of the Frauenkirche was destroyed during World War II, the towers survived, and the rest has been gloriously restored.
+If you visit, look for a plaque over the last pew on the left that recalls the life story of Joseph Ratzinger.
 He occupied the archbishop's seat in this very church from 1977 until 1982, when he moved into the Vatican, and ultimately became Pope Benedict XVI.

-Walking through Munich, you'll understand why it is consistently voted one of Germany's most livable cities — safe, clean, cultured, a university town, built on a human scale, and close to the beauties of nature.
+Walking through Munich, it's easy to understand why it is consistently voted one of Germany's most livable cities — safe, clean, cultured, a university town, built on a human scale, and close to the beauties of nature.
 Though it's the capital of Bavaria and a major metropolis, Munich's low-key atmosphere has led Germans to dub it "Millionendorf" — the "village of a million people."